Technical

 Proposal → Confirmation → Execution → Satisfaction

-The Surplus Exchange Protocol has three core components:
+The Surplus Exchange Protocol has four core components:

 Matching Engine